Understanding UUIDs in Node.js - LogRocket Blog

 The

-uuid package provides functionality for generating cryptographically secure standard UUIDs with support for versions 1, 3, 4, and 5 UUIDs, as well as cross-platform support for Node.js, CommonJS, Webpack, React Native Expo, and more.
+uuid package provides functionality for generating cryptographically secure, standard UUIDs with support for versions 1-6 UUIDs, as well as cross-platform support for Node, CommonJS, webpack, React Native Expo, and more.

-The UUID package is an external dependency, so you’ll have to install the package.
+uuid package is an external dependency, so you’ll have to install it to use it:

 npm install uuid

-After installing the
+After installing

-uuid package, import the package into your JavaScript file.
+uuid, import the package into your JavaScript file:

-Here’s an example of generating a v4 UUID with the
+Here’s an example of generating a v4 UUID with

 const uuid4 = uuid.v4() console.log(uuid4)

-Note: Editor’s note: This article was last updated by Amazing Enyichi Agu on 24 September 2024 to incorporate UUID alternative packages for generating secure and random IDs, including